bnb-chain/bnb-chain.github.io/docs/bc-fusion/post-fusion/faq.md

     - Testnet block service: https://testnet-api.binance.org/bc
     - Mainnet block service: https://api.binance.org/bc/

-In case you need any data from the Beacon Chain, you can still access the data from the snapshot file.
+Be noted: No snapshot will be provided for any of the BC related services and products.

-The Beacon Chain Explorer will keep running for users to query the blockchain data, however we will consider to shutdown the explorer for BC testnet if there is no query traffic for a long time.
+The Beacon Chain Explorer will keep running for users to query the blockchain data, however,
+the explorer for BC testnet will be shut down if there is no query traffic for a long time.

 * Explorer service (including UI)
     - Testnet explorer service: https://testnet-explorer.bnbchain.org/